 Melanoma is the most serious form of skin cancer, and it's becoming more common, with the risk on the rise for younger people.
-Although it's a skin cancer, melanoma can actually form anywhere on your body, including your eyes, the soles of your feet and under your fingernails.
+Although melanoma is a skin cancer, it can form anywhere on your body, including your eyes, the soles of your feet and under your fingernails.

-The Melanoma Research Program at Mayo Clinic was developed as a multidisciplinary approach to improve the diagnosis and care of patients with melanoma, with a special focus on patients with recurrent and metastatic disease — the most difficult melanoma cases.
+The Melanoma and Skin Cancer Research Program at Mayo Clinic was developed as a multidisciplinary approach to improve diagnosis and care, with a special focus on patients with recurrent and metastatic disease — the most difficult melanoma cases.

-The Melanoma Research Program is led by physicians, scientists and nurses from numerous specialties working together to develop new therapies, offer individualized treatment plans and manage side effects, all of which have led to improved outcomes for patients with melanoma.
+The program is led by physicians, scientists and nurses from numerous specialties working together to develop new therapies, offer individualized treatment plans and manage side effects, all of which have led to improved outcomes for patients with melanoma.